 The duty trustees owe to trust beneficiaries is called a fiduciary duty, and it’s the highest duty recognized by law.
 Abuse of this duty or failure to uphold this duty, whether intentionally or accidentally, can be a difficult matter to resolve.

 Administering A Trust

 Once the death of the grantor occurs, the administration of the assets in his or her trust may begin.
 Depending on the circumstances of the trust, the assets may be transferred to beneficiaries right away or the appointed trustee may manage the assets for some time.
 In some instances, certain conditions may need to be met before a beneficiary can receive assets from the trust.

 An experienced trust administration lawyer can take the entire burden of being a trustee off your shoulders.
 Not only do trusts have complex tax requirements, but administering assets to beneficiaries can also be time-consuming and complicated.
 Working with a lawyer is the best way to ensure all your duties are fulfilled and the grantor’s wishes are followed.

-Hensley & Krueger LLP: Houston Trust Administration Lawyers
+Hensley & Krueger, PLLC: Houston Trust Administration Lawyers